 The Company is authorised by the Prudential Regulation Authority ("PRA") and the Financial Conduct Authority ("FCA") to conduct general insurance business.
 The Company provides insurance and reinsurance products to its customers, with an emphasis on property, energy, marine and aviation lines of business.
 The Company received UK regulatory authorisation to underwrite business on 30 August 2006 and commenced underwriting activity on 2 October 2006.
-The Company is also registered as a Class 3 general insurer in Bermuda and has a permit issued under the Bermuda Companies Act to enable certain activities related to its insurance business to be performed from Bermuda.
 The Directors consider that the principal activity of the Company will continue unchanged into the foreseeable future.